History of Marshfield, Massachusetts: Overview

 Early industry in the town included farming, cattle, fishing and salt marsh haying.
-Tragically, a number of the town's early families held people as slaves, including the Winslow family at Green Harbor, as well as the Winslow and Kent families at Rexhame beach.
+A number of the town's early families held people as slaves, including the Winslow family at Green Harbor, as well as the Winslow and Kent families at Rexhame beach.
 Some of the ancient and beautiful stone walls along the fields and roads in Marshfield were likely built by people held as slaves by Marshfield families.

 An early nail factory, founded by Jesse Reed, was one of the first to manufacture nails by machine.
 Shipbuilding grew in the town, and over 1,000 ships were built along the North River in town during the 19th century.
 The town is also the site of Brant Rock, where Reginald Fessenden built the antenna from which he sent his first transatlantic voice radio broadcast in 1907.

 In 1941, a great conflagration engulfed the eastern part of the town.
 Approximately 400 buildings burnt down in three hours.
 This was one of the largest fires in terms of structures destroyed in the history of the United States.
 The tragedy was the subject of national news coverage, including photographic coverage in Life Magazine.

 Today, Marshfield is largely a semi-rural and suburban town, with many residents commuting daily into Boston.
 Some of the old farms still remain, as well as a large number of historic houses.
 The town continues to have a large summer resort population.
 The Marshfield Fair continues on as the oldest agricultural fair in the United States and serves as the highlight of summer activities in the town.
 The beach and sea remain largely as they have always been,- ever present, ever beautiful, the essence of Marshfield.